 Members fund charity to educate, assist, and equip pupils, students, the disabled, carers and transport causes. – and to build a learning centre to enhance and develop the occupation of carmen for public benefit.

 The 1834 Sunday School sits between St Dunstan’s and the one-time site of Sweeney Todd’s barbershop.
-Its arched entrance holds London’s only 16th century statue of Elizabeth I – and mythical King Lud and sons.
+Its arched entrance holds London’s only 16th century statue of Elizabeth I – and the mythical King Lud and his sons.